Prathit-tech/Prathit-tech/README.md

 I am skilled in:
 1. Python
+2. Flutter and Dart
-2. C
+4. C
-3. Solidity
+5. Solidity
-4. Javascript
+6. Javascript
-5. ReactJS
+7. ReactJS
-6. Node and Express JS
+8. Node and Express JS

-- 🔭 I’m currently working on Credo - A Web3 Endeavour
+- 👯 I’m looking to collaborate on any interesting projects
 - 💬 Ask me about anything at my email: prathit3.14@gmail.com